tyler-emdur/mathibex.com/README.md

 # Math-Practice-Website
 Hello, this is Math Ibex.
-I wanted to make this website to make an easier UI for kids.
+I wanted to make this website to make an easier UI for kids to practice math.

 To run website open up terminal an first run `Git clone https://github.com/some0ne14/Math-Ibex.git`